 Why has ITV’s Honour faced backlash?

-Banaz’s sister Pyazee has spoken out against Gwyneth Hughes’ script, stating that by choosing to focus on DCI Goode’s story, the drama proves problematic and fails to “honour” Banaz.
+Banaz’s sister Pyazee previously spoke out against Gwyneth Hughes’ script, stating that by choosing to focus on DCI Goode’s story, the drama proves problematic and fails to “honour” Banaz.

-“It doesn’t really sit too well with me that that’s the angle they chose to go with because that’s not Banaz’s story, that’s somebody else’s story,” Payzee told the BBC.
+“It doesn’t really sit too well with me that that’s the angle they chose to go with because that’s not Banaz’s story, that’s somebody else’s story,” Payzee told the BBC last year.

 “This is about somebody who lost her life very tragically and it’s not about somebody getting to tell their story.
 I don’t believe that it’s honouring Banaz.”